sassoftware/sas-copilot/README.md

-<p style="font-size: 1rem;"> Please note that this extension may be downloaded but it will only operate fully for participants in the SAS private preview who have a signed agreement with SAS and have a Viya 4 license. </p>
+<p style="font-size: 1rem;"> Please note that this extension may be downloaded but it will only operate fully for participants who have a signed agreement with SAS and have a Viya 4 license. </p>

 # Overview

 The SAS Viya Copilot extension for Visual Studio Code is a tool that enhances your productivity as you program in SAS.
 SAS Viya Copilot uses Generative Artificial Intelligence (GenAI) to add comments to SAS code, write an explanation for existing SAS code, and generate SAS code based on instructions in comments in a SAS program.

-We are presently running a Private Preview program to use SAS Viya Copilot.
 If you encounter any bugs or have suggestions, please report as [issues](https://github.com/sassoftware/sas-copilot/issues/new/choose).

 Please contact ViyaCopilotTeam@sas.com if you have any questions.